dev-patch17/benjaminpatch.com/content/posts/ai-in-practice/python-kickstart-p3-control-flow-conditionals.md

 Title: Python Kickstart (part 3): Control Flow and Conditionals
-Date: 2025-07-31 12:35
+Date: 2025-07-31 13:58
 Category: AI in Practice
 Tags: python, python kickstart, best practices, open-source
 Slug: python-kickstart-p3-control-flow-conditionals
 Description: Master Python's control flow and conditionals to create dynamic programs that make intelligent decisions and execute repetitive tasks efficiently.
 Summary: Transform static code into intelligent programs with Python's control flow statements.
 Learn if/elif/else conditionals, for and while loops, and how to combine them for complex logic.
 Complete with practical examples using movie data and film analysis scenarios to reinforce key programming concepts.
+Let's dive in!

 Welcome back to our Python Kickstart series!
 In [part 1](https://www.benjaminpatch.com/posts/2025/May/13/when-vibe-coding-fails-python-kickstart-p1/), we covered Python installation, variables, and basic concepts.
 In [part 2](https://www.benjaminpatch.com/posts/2025/Jul/09/python-kickstart-p2-data-types-structures/), we explored data types and data structures.
 Now we're ready to make our programs truly dynamic with control flow and conditionals.